tacman-fp7/handover/README.md

 Currently, the code for pose selection and for object segmentation has to be compiled separatly.
 An example for Linux system is following.

-In the `grasping-pose-selection` and in `in-hand-localization` directories:
+In `grasping-pose-selection` and in `in-hand-localization` directories:
 ```
  mkdir build
  cd build